algolia-samples/about/README.md

 ## What is Algolia Samples?

-[Algolia Samples](https://github.com/algolia-samples) is the GitHub organization where the community and people from Algolia can share sample apps.
+[Algolia Samples](https://github.com/algolia-samples) is the GitHub organization where the community and Algolians can share samples.
-Sample apps are more than code snippets and are self-contained, complete programs built around one or more Algolia features and optionally integrating with external services.
+Samples are more than code snippets and are self-contained, complete programs built around one or more Algolia features and optionally integrating with external services.

 Feel free to submit issues, fixes, or suggestions.